pwichmann/SVG_on_nodeJS/README.md

   * Paper.js depends on the Cairo Graphics library (https://www.cairographics.org/)

 ## Importing, processing and exporting an *.svg in paper.js
+What we want to do is to import an *.svg file, modify it (e.g. by adding a rectangle) and then to export the modified *.svg again.

 ### General problems you will encounter when trying to import *.svgs

 #### Asynchronous node.js
+Node.js is asynchronous, that is the code is generally executed concurrently rather than consecutively.
+Because loading *.svgs takes relatively longer, you need to make sure that the *.svg is actually loaded and available before you start using it.

 If you load the *.svg but do not process it in the callback function, then the processing will be excecuted while the *.svg has not been loaded yet.
 The following code would allow for the _correct_ behaviour: